-Majority of the people MCP supports fall under profound range.
-These categories were established by the American Association on Mental Deficiencies in 1983.
-Now known as the American Association on Mental Retardation, the Association has eliminated the above categories in favor of an emphasis on individualized assessments supplemented by IQ scores.
-However, Centers for Medicare & Medicaid Services (CMS) (formerly "HCFA") still uses these categories in providing data on individuals with MR and/or IID, and for this reason, the categories are used in this document to describe clients.
+The majority of the people we support fall under the profound range.
+The American Association on Mental Deficiencies established these categories in 1983.
+Now known as the American Association on Intellectual and Developmental Disabilities, the Association has eliminated the above categories in favor of an emphasis on individualized assessments supplemented by IQ scores.
+However, Centers for Medicare & Medicaid Services (CMS) still uses these categories in providing data on individuals IID/DD, and for this reason, the categories are used in this document to describe clients.

-In 1996 there were 137,013 individuals with intellectual and developmental disabilities (MR and/or DD) receiving support and training in ICFs/IID nationwide.1 Federal Medicaid guidelines define intellectual disabilities as significant subaverage general intellectual functioning resulting in or associated with concurrent impairments in adaptive behavior and manifested during the developmental period.
-(Definition previously used by the American Association on Mental Retardation).
+Federal Medicaid guidelines define intellectual disabilities as significant sub average general intellectual functioning resulting in or associated with concurrent impairments in adaptive behavior and manifested during the developmental period.

 Significant subaverage intellectual functioning is defined as measured intelligence, commonly expressed as I.Q. of 70 or less.

-Impairments in adaptive behavior refers to inabilities to perform personal and interpersonal functions at age-appropriate levels.
+Impairments in adaptive behavior refer to the inability to perform personal and interpersonal functions at age-appropriate levels.

-The developmental period is the period of time from conception to age 18.
+The developmental period is the period from conception to age 18.

 Individuals with related conditions are those who have a severe, chronic disability that meets all of the following conditions:

-Attributable to: cerebral palsy or epilepsy or any other condition, other than mental illness, found to be closely related to mental retardation because this condition may result in impairment of general intellectual functioning or adaptive behavior similar to that of mentally retarded persons, and requires treatment of services similar to those required for those persons.
+Attributable to: cerebral palsy or epilepsy or any other condition, other than mental illness, found to be closely related to Intellectual Disability/Developmentally Disabled because this condition may result in impairment of general intellectual functioning or adaptive behavior and requires treatment of services similar to those required for those persons.

--Trends In Size and Institutional Status of Facilities Serving Mentally Retarded and/or Developmentally Disabled Population-
+-Trends in Size and Institutional Status of Facilities Serving People with Intellectual Disabilities and/or Developmentally Disabled Population-

 As of 2011, all 50 States have at least one ICF/IID facility serving over 100,000 individuals with intellectual disabilities and other related conditions.
-The trend in caring for individuals with MR and/or IID over the last 20 years has been marked by a dramatic shift from large state-run institutions to smaller, privately run facilities.
+The trend in caring for individuals with IID/DD over the last 30 years has been marked by a dramatic shift from large state-run institutions to smaller, privately run facilities.
 By federal definition, a large facility is defined as one that houses more than 15 beds, and a facility with fewer than 15 beds is considered small.
-Most large facilities are state run, averaging 119 beds nationally.
+Typically, large facilities are state-run, averaging 119 beds nationally.
 According to CMS, ICFs/ID are considered the most comprehensive benefit offered by Medicaid.i

-The Health Care Financing Administration issued a revised ICF/IID survey protocol October 1, 1996, with surveyor training occurring in spring 1996.
-The new survey protocol calls for an outcomes-based, customer-focused approach to facility surveys.
-This new approach emphasizes customer responses and staff performance rather than review of facility records.
-While there are eight conditions of participation with which facilities must comply, the survey process stresses four of those categories of participation: active treatment services, client protection, client behavior and health care services.
+The Center for Medicaid Services (CMS) oversees the ICF/IID survey protocol and issues revisions and updates regulations as necessary.
+The survey protocol calls for an outcomes-based, customer-focused approach to facility surveys.
+This approach emphasizes customer responses and staff performance rather than a review of facility records.
+While there are eight conditions of participation with which facilities must comply, the survey process stresses four of those categories of participation: active treatment services, client protection, client behavior, and health care services.

 A general understanding of these four general categories of participation is crucial to understanding the basic ICF/IID program.
-They are summarized below:
+Summarized below:

 Individuals admitted to ICFs/IID must need and be receiving active treatment services.
 Before admitting a client, facilities conduct an evaluation, which includes background information and assessments of the individual's functional, developmental, behavioral, social, health and nutritional status.
 The purpose of the evaluation is to assure that the facility can meet the client's needs and that the client will benefit from placement in the facility.